 At some point, the US Army realized that they need to design a new recruitment tool to increase the number of applicants.
 That is how they release the game called the American Army, of course.
 The purpose of the game was rather obvious: to provide potential recruits with the virtual soldiering experience.
 They could test weapon, visit hot zones, and visualize the rules and regulations of the army.
 The Army managed to recruit millions of new soldiers since the day it was released.

-Yet in my opinion, the full potential of gamification in business is revealed when it’s leveraged for external enterprise purposes: attracting new clients, expanding the clientele, increasing clients’ retention and engagement.
+Yet in my opinion, the full potential of gamification for business is revealed when it’s leveraged for external enterprise purposes: attracting new clients, expanding the clientele, increasing clients’ retention and engagement.
 After all, you can gamify any process that involves people.

 BENEFITS OF GAMIFICATION FOR THE CLIENT ENGAGEMENT